esmero/archipelago-documentation/docs/find_and_replace_action_json_patch.md

 {"op": "copy", "from": "/geographic_location/state", "path": "/subjects_local/-"}
 ```

 Why so many operations?
 Because initially ` "subjects_local"` had a value of `null` and it is not suited to generate/add to it as a multivalued key because of that.
 So we need to remove it first, recreate it as an empty list and then we can copy. **Pro Note:** you could partially rewrite this as `replace` operation!

-??? info "what if it subjects_local has data?
+??? info "what if subjects_local has data?"

     You will lose it! you can add a “test“ or move data instead of recreating.
 Many choices.